manvith1604/HackerRank-problems---SQL/Aggregation.md

            FROM STATION AS S2
            WHERE S2.LAT_N > S1.LAT_N);

-// This query is for MySQL only for Oracle you can use the median function directly as shown below
+// This query is for MySQL only, for Oracle you can use the median function directly as shown below

 SELECT ROUND(MEDIAN(LAT_N), 4)
 FROM STATION;